Linguistics Course Catalog

 5 units

 Introduction to phonetic theory concentrating on acoustic phonetics and speech perception along with common experimental methods, the role of phonetic principles in explaining phonological patterns and markedness.
-Enrollment restricted to graduate students, or by permission of instructor.
+Enrollment is restricted to graduate students or by permission of instructor.
 Enrollment limited to 12.

 LING 216